Owners & Vets

 9. What follow-up is involved once my pet's treatment ends?

-10. What treatment will my pet receive if I do not participate in this clinical trial?
+10. What treatment will my pet receive if I do not participate in this clinical trial? - If I want my pet to participate, what are my responsibilities?

-• 1.
-Read, understand the information presented, and sign the Owner Informed Consent document.
+- 1. Read, understand the information presented, and sign the Owner Informed Consent document.
 If you have any questions about the study, please ask your veterinarian or study staff for clarification.

 2. Make sure you know exactly what you'll have to pay for before you agree to enroll your pet in a clinical trial.